-Many Windows users have reported an issue related to keyboard on Windows 8 and 8.1.
-Users faced difficulties while striking a key to type and the Keyboard outputs a beeping noise without writing any letter on the screen.
+Many Windows users have reported an issue related to the keyboard on Windows 8 and 8.1.
+Users have faced difficulties while striking a key to type, as the keyboard outputs a beeping noise without displaying any letters on the screen.

-Although keyboard can write by holding a particular key for a while which can be frustrating as it would take hours to write a few words.
-These clicking sounds are caused by Filter keys that make keyboard operations easier.
+Although a keyboard can write by holding a particular key for a while, which can be frustrating as it would take hours to write just a few words, these clicking sounds are caused by Filter Keys that make keyboard operations easier.

 These sounds and typing delays caused by Filter Keys can become very troublesome.
-But, it is not hard to solve this problem.
+However, it is not difficult to solve this problem.

-There are other options similar to Filter Keys, Sticky Keys and Toggle Keys.
-There are certain shortcut keys on a keyboard and if you press the keys in a specific way, it activates one of those options and then cause problems like clicking noise and not writing.
+There are other options similar to Filter Keys, Sticky Keys, and Toggle Keys.
+There are certain shortcut keys on a keyboard, and if you press the keys in a specific way, it activates one of those options and then causes problems like clicking noise and not writing.

-The solution to this problem lies in Keyboard Settings.
-When you first run the Window 8/8.1, Filter Keys option is already activated.
+The solution to this problem lies in the Keyboard Settings.
+When you first run Windows 8/8.1, the Filter Keys option is already activated.

-Solution for Windows 8 and 8.1 Keyboard Making a Clicking Noise and Not Working
+Solution for Windows 8 and 8.1: Keyboard Making Clicking Noise and Not Working.

-To rectify this issue you need to change the settings of Windows to ignore keystrokes caused by rapid succession of keystrokes.
+To rectify this issue, you need to change the Windows settings to ignore keystrokes caused by rapid succession of keystrokes.

-Following are the methods described to help you out against this annoying problem.
-Follow the method mentioned below to fix this issue.
+The following methods are described to help you overcome this annoying problem.
+Follow the method mentioned below to resolve this issue.

-2. Change the view to Small icons located at the top right of control panel window.
-It is just for accessibility purpose.
+2. Change the view to Small icons, located at the top right of the Control Panel window.
+This is solely for accessibility purposes.

-3. When your control panel is set to Small icons view mode, then, look for Ease of Access Center option and click over it to move to the relevant window.
+3. When your control panel is set to Small Icons view mode, look for the Ease of Access Center option and click on it to access the relevant window.